|

 the backgrounds.
 The most difficult part was to merge the style of the characters

 and the background."
+"The

 vehicles on earth are exactly the same as real ones.
 Houses and monuments